philwild/infosecdocs/docs/2 - Concepts.md

 If you are using Splunk Cloud, you will still an on-premises deployment server to manage your forwarder fleet.

 Further information can be found [here](https://docs.splunk.com/Splexicon:Deploymentserver).

-Spending some time understanding how to configure and manage a deployment server will simplify the management of your deployers and simplify the process of onboarding data for use within the InfoSec and other Splunk apps.

 If you are only ever going to onboard a small number of data sources (e.g. just Microsoft 365) then a deployment server might not be warranted.